 Local campaigns work best when they bring together all those interested in fighting for pay restoration.
-This can mean local LNC reps, pay campaigners, BMA staff and regional JDC (junior doctors committee) members.

-LNC reps are the established BMA representatives in the workplace and have a formal role on the committee
+This can mean local LNC reps, pay campaigners, BMA staff and Welsh junior doctors committee members.
+Local Negotiating Committee (LNC) reps are the established BMA representatives in the workplace and have a formal role on the committee

-Pay campaigners are grassroots BMA members who have signed up to support our pay restoration campaign
+Pay activists are grassroots

+BMA members who have signed

+up to support our pay restoration

+campaign

-Regional JDC members are representatives who will have a strategic overview of the campaign in their region and monitor what's happening at each main employer and feedback to JDC
+Welsh JDC members are elected representatives who will have a strategic overview of the campaign in Wales and monitor what's happening at each main employer